threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 ### **I am using freeDos to crossflash my raid controller on a Dell server, but I can't see the RAID controller with the Command Info.
 What can I do?**

 Turn on the raid controller in the BIOS, otherwise freeDos does not show you the raid controller with the command Info.

 ***

+### **Can I use a VGA to HDMI adaptor to connect a TV screen/monitor to the 3node? / I tried to boot a 3node with a VGA to HDMI adaptor but the boot fails, what can I do?**

+This might work, but it has been reported by farmers that Zero-OS might have difficulties booting when this is done with a VGA/HDMI adaptor.
+This is most likely due to the TV screen not supporting the output once the system loaded into Zero-OS.
+The easy fix to this issue is to use a standard computer monitor with a VGA plug.

+***

+### **When I try to boot my 3node, the fans start spinning fast with a loud noise and the screen is black.
+What can I do to resolve this?**

+There may be several causes to this issue.
+You can try to remove all the RAM sticks, to clean the dust and then to reseat the RAM sticks.
+If it still doesn't resolve the issue, you can check the RAM sticks one by one to see if one is malfunctioning.
+This often resolves the issue.
+Also, some cables might not be properly connected.

+***

+### **When booting Zero-OS with IPV6 configurations, I get the errors (1) *dial tcp: address IPV6-address too many columns in address* and (2) *no pools matches key: not routable*.
+What can I do to fix this issue?**

+This usually means that the IPV6 attributed is not valid.
+It is also often caused when the DNS configuration does not resolve IPV6 correctly.

+To fix this issue, it is often necessary to adjust the IPV6 settings related to the router and the modem.
+Confirming with your Internet service provider (ISP) that the IPV6 settings are properly configured could also be necessary to fix the issue.

+***